Placeholder Skip to content

 The best way to transport your kayak is with a kayak trolley, as it will take the weight of the kayak so your back doesn't have to.
 Simply put the kayak poles through the kayaks scupper holes, and pull it behind you to and from the waters edge.
 Trust us, a Kayak Trolley and deluxe kayak seat are an absolute must have accessory with your new kayak.
 Your back will thank you later.

-Further, getting the kayak onto your vehicle is one of the most common issues kayakers face.
+Getting the kayak onto your vehicle is one of the most common issues kayakers face.
 How do they get their favourite kayak up onto that high roof?
 Your back doesn't hold up like it used to, and you surely don't want to kink your neck hauling it up, taking all the weight on your shoulders.

 Well it's probably worth investing a the K-Rack kayak load assist.
 These brilliant Aussie invention uses strong suction cups that affix to your rear windscreen and bonnet, allowing you to lift up the front end of your kayak onto the K-Rack cradles.